construction photo

 • Designated Wetlands

-• An alluvial soils determination must be done prior to the start of any construction.
+• A one hundred year floodplain and karst determination must be done prior to the start of any construction.
 Refer to the DNR's AFO Siting Atlas.

 For more information, check Proper Siting Requirements or contact your local DNR field office.

-Open feedlots, solids settling facilities, feed storage runoff control structures and AT systems shall be separated from water wells as follows: for both public and private wells, 200 feet from shallow wells and 100 feet from deep wells.
+Open feedlots, solids settling facilities, feed storage runoff control structures and Alternative Technology (AT) systems shall be separated from water wells as follows: for both public and private wells, 200 feet from shallow wells and 100 feet from deep wells.

 Settled open feedlot effluent basins shall be separated from water wells as follows: